 \subsubsection{Visual Guidance}

-For visual guidance, we mainly conduct comparison on semantic image synthesis as there are numbers of works for benchmarking.
+For visual guidance, we mainly conduct comparison on semantic image synthesis as there are numbers of methods for benchmarking.
 As shown in Table \ref{tab_visual}, the experimental comparison is conducted on four challenging datasets: ADE20K \cite{zhou2017ade20k}, ADE20K-outdoors \cite{zhou2017ade20k}, COCO-stuff \cite{caesar2018cocostuff} and Cityscapes \cite{cordts2016cityscapes}, following the setting of \cite{park2019semantic}.
-The evaluation is performed with Fr\'echet Inception Distance (FID) \cite{heusel2017gans} and mean Intersection-over-Union (mIoU).
+The evaluation is performed with FID, LPIPS, and mIoU.
 Specially, the mIoU aims to assess the alignment between the generated image and the ground truth segmentation via a pre-trained semantic segmentation network.
 Pre-trained UperNet101 \cite{xiao2018unified}, multi-scale DRN-D-105 \cite{yu2017dilated}, and DeepLabV2 \cite{chen2014semantic} are adopted for Cityscapes, ADE20K \& ADE20K-outdoors, and COCO-Stuff, respectively.

-As shown in Table \ref{tab_visual}, diffusion-based method (i.e., SDM \cite{wang2022semantic}) achieves superior generation quality as evaluated by FID and comparable semantic consistency as evaluated by mIoU, compared with GAN-based methods and auto-regressive methods.
-Although the comparison may not be fair as the model sizes are varied, diffusion-based method still demonstrates its powerful modeling capability for image synthesis.
-With a large model size, the auto-regressive method (i.e., Taming \cite{esser2020taming}) doesn't show a clear advantage over other methods.
-We conjecture that the Taming Transformer \cite{esser2020taming} is a versatile framework for various conditional generation tasks without specific design for semantic image synthesis, while other methods in Table \ref{tab_visual} mainly focus on the task of semantic image synthesis.
-Notably, auto-regressive method and diffusion method inherently support diverse conditional generation results, while GAN-based methods usually require additional modules (\eg, Variational Autoencoders (VAEs) \cite{kingma2013auto}) or designs to achieve diverse generation.
+As shown in Table \ref{tab_visual}, diffusion-based method (i.e., SDM \cite{wang2022semantic}) achieves superior generation quality and diversity as evaluated by FID and LPIPS, and yields comparable semantic consistency as evaluated by mIoU compared with GAN-based methods.
+Although the comparison may not be fair as the model sizes are different, diffusion-based method still demonstrates its powerful modeling capability for semantic image synthesis.
+With a large model size, autoregressive method Taming \cite{esser2020taming} doesn't show a clear advantage over other methods.
+We conjecture that Taming Transformer \cite{esser2020taming} is a versatile framework for various conditional generation tasks without specific design for semantic image synthesis, while other methods in Table \ref{tab_visual} mainly focus on the task of semantic image synthesis.
+Notably, autoregressive method and diffusion method inherently support diverse conditional generation results, while GAN-based methods usually require additional modules (\eg, VAE \cite{kingma2013auto}) or designs to achieve diverse generation.